Murad-237/TASK.SAYT/README.md

 # TASK.SAYT
-TASK.SAYT, Docker ilə işləyən bir tətbiqdir.
-Onu tək bir əmrlə işlətmək olar: `git clone + docker compose up`.
+TASK.SAYT is an application that runs with Docker.
+It can be run with a single command: `git clone + docker compose up`.